 Categories of stairs considered

-‘Private’ Intended to be used for only one dwelling
+‘Private’ a stair intended to be used for only one dwelling

 Practical limits for rise and going

 b.
-Institutional and assembly stair: Any rise between 135mm and 180mm used with any going between 223mm and 340mm
+Utility stair: Any rise between 150mm and 190mm used with any going between 250mm and 400mm

 Length of flights

-The number of risers in a flight should be limited to 16 if a stair serves an area used as a shop or for assembly purposes.
+The number of risers in a flight should be limited to 16 if a stair serves an area used as a shop or for assembly purposes, however special dispensation may be obtained.

 Handrails for stairs

 Stairs should have a handrail on at least one side if they are less than 1m wide.
 They should have a handrail on both sides if they are wider.
-Handrails should be provided beside the two bottom steps in public buildings and where stairs are intended to be used by people with disabilities.
-Elsewhere handrails need not be provided beside the two bottom steps.
+If the stairs are wider than 2m then divide it into flights a minimum of of 1000mm wide.

-In all buildings handrail height should be between 900mm and 1000mm measured to the top of the handrail from the pitch line or floor.
+In all buildings handrail height should be between 900mm and 1100mm measured to the top of the handrail from the pitch line or floor.
+A second lower handrail (ie kiddy rail) should be at 600mm.

 Except on stairs in a building which is not likely to be used by children under 5 years the guarding to a flight should prevent children being held fast by the guarding.
 The construction should be such that: